ConversationalComponents/docs/docs/tutorials/plug_coco_component_inside_dialogflow_conversation.md

 In the following tutorial we'll implement [CoCo](http://conversationalcomponents.com/ "CoCo") component into our [Dialogflow](https://dialogflow.cloud.google.com/ "Dialogflow") conversation flow.
-When a component will be triggered when relevant event matched.
+When a component will be triggered when a relevant event matched.
 More specific, we'll use [CoCo](http://conversationalcomponents.com/ "CoCo") [register component](https://marketplace.conversationalcomponents.com/blueprint/register_vp3 "register component") from the [CoCo Marketplace](https://marketplace.conversationalcomponents.com/ "CoCo Marketplace").

 ## CoCo SDK Installation To Dialogflow:

-**!
-Setup Your Firebase billing account before starting !**

 ### Import CoCo Dialogflow SDK functions.
 * Access your agent fulfillment tab: